Tulane vs. South Florida NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Tulane and its opponents have combined to score more than 60.5 points in six of 10 games this season.
+- Tulane has combined with its opponents to score more than 60.5 points in six of 10 games this season.

-- South Florida and its opponents have combined to score more than 60.5 points in five of 10 games this season.
+- South Florida has combined with its opponents to score more than 60.5 points in five of 10 games this season.

-- Saturday's total is 9.6 points higher than the combined 50.9 PPG average of the two teams.
+- The two teams combine to average 50.9 points per game, 9.6 less than the total in this contest.

-- This contest's total is 11.0 points fewer than the 71.5 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 71.5 points per game, 11.0 more than this contest's over/under.

-- The average total in Green Wave games this season is 62.9, 2.4 points more than Saturday's total of 60.5.
+- The average total in Green Wave games this season is 62.9, 2.4 points above Saturday's over/under of 60.5.

 - In 2021, games involving the Bulls have averaged a total of 56.9 points, 3.6 fewer than this game's set over/under.